hawtio/hawtio/examples/keycloak-integration/README.md

-# hawtio integration with Keycloak
+# Hawtio integration with Keycloak

-hawtio's Keycloak integration is provided through [hawtio-oauth](https://github.com/hawtio/hawtio-oauth).
+Hawtio's Keycloak integration is provided through [hawtio-oauth](https://github.com/hawtio/hawtio-oauth).

-Those steps assume that you want your hawtio console to be secured by [Keycloak](http://www.keycloak.org).
+Those steps assume that you want your Hawtio console to be secured by [Keycloak](http://www.keycloak.org).
 Integration consists of 2 main steps:

 1. Prepare Keycloak server
-2. Deploy hawtio to your favourite server (Spring Boot, WildFly, Karaf, Jetty, Tomcat, Red Hat Fuse, ...) and configure it to use Keycloak for authentication
+2. Deploy Hawtio to your favourite server (Spring Boot, WildFly, Karaf, Jetty, Tomcat, Red Hat Fuse, ...) and configure it to use Keycloak for authentication

 ## Table of contents